-Uno's Madison has also partnered with local Architects (Knothe and Bruce), Engineers (Vierbicher), GC (Connery), Property Manager (Oakbrook), and Council (Reinhart).
+CC Lane has also partnered with local Architects (Knothe and Bruce), Engineers (Vierbicher), GC (Connery), Property Manager (ACC), and Council (Reinhart).
 All have significant experience in the Dane County Market and LIHTC development.
-We have also partnered with First Business Bank to buy the credits.
-In addition to the typical list of captial sources we have also secured funding from United Way of Dane County, MadiSUN, Impact Seven, Madison Development Corporation which allowed us to close and start construction.
-Lastly we partnered with FOE for their design assistance program.

 N. PARTNERHING TO END HOMELESSNESS: In the space below, indicate the project's willingness to partner with the Homeless Services Consortium and its housing placement system to end homelessness for individuals and /or families on the community by-name list; and, if units are unable to be filled from the by-name list, to willingness to expand access to units to households qualifying as homeless under other federal statutes.
 If project will not implement an HSC preference on any project units, indicate how the proposed project will forward the goal of ending homelessness without the HSC preference.